 Strengthen a sense of self and feel what it means to connect to others.
-A ten-day course for 13- to 14-year-olds is the perfect introduction to the Outward Bound experience.
+A nine-day course for 13- to 14-year-olds is the perfect introduction to the Outward Bound experience.
 Supportive Instructors teach the skills of wilderness travel and guide the formation of the group into an expedition team.
 As the students’ abilities grow, the Instructors intentionally and progressively challenge them to take on more responsibilities, try out more leadership roles and develop a heightened sense of self and purpose.
 Under close supervision of caring Instructors, students are encouraged to share ideas, experiment, triumph…and sometimes fail.
 While safety is conscientiously maintained, students may feel moments of frustration, disappointment, cold, wet and tired.
 At times, the Instructors coach young teens to review their choices, weigh the results, decide what changes to make and try again.
 This teaches decision-making, responsibility and resiliency, ensuring the group knows that all successes are truly theirs!

 Through these condensed experiences, students are provided space to express their opinions and make real choices while developing their individual identity and resistance to peer pressure.
 While on the expedition, youth support each other and participate in social activities that strengthen empathy and belonging.
 Students become comfortable living and working together in the wilderness and leave feeling inspired to take on real challenge and return readier to fully participate and positively engage at home, at school and in their communities.

 The essence of an Outward Bound course is student autonomy.
 During the first third of a course (a phase called “training expedition”), the Instructors are very present in the group.
 They teach outdoor skills, the technical aspects of the activities, and guide the students as they form a team.
 In the middle third of the course (called “main expedition”), the Instructors take a step back so that the students may step forward.
 Students begin to teach what they have already learned to each other, and experiment with applying basic skills to bigger challenges.
 The Instructors continue to coach and support as the students practice leadership roles.
 When the group meets a situation, environment, or activity they haven’t learned about, the Instructors jump back in and teach.
 Each time this happens, the group reaches competency more quickly.
 By the last third of the course (“final expedition”), students are the stars of the show.
 They’re applying what they know, leading each other, setting goals and solving problems collaboratively.
-The Instructors are close by and ready to step back in to prevent a safety issue, but will let students find their own resiliency when they make mistakes, and ensure they feel the full spotlight of success when they meet their goals.
+The Instructors are close by and ready to step back in to prevent a safety issue but will let students find their own resiliency when they make mistakes, and ensure they feel the full spotlight of success when they meet their goals.